Jadet Meelarp

-Jadet Meelarp (จเด็จ มีลาภ; born January 17, 1972), simply known as Sir Det (เซอร์เด็จ), is a Thai football manager who is currently the head coach of Thai League 2 club Customs Ladkrabang United and who is currently the technical consultant of Thailand U-23.
+Jadet Meelarp (จเด็จ มีลาภ; born January 17, 1972), simply known as Sir Det (เซอร์เด็จ), is a Thai professional football manager who is the head coach of Thai League 3 club Navy.

+During 2021 to 2022 he was the assistant manager to Alexandré Pölking with the Thailand national team.

 Managerial career

 Jadet took over the role from Thai footballer and manager Withaya Laohakul who went on to coach in Japan.
 Jadet led Chonburi in their first season in Asian competition, overcoming a strong Melbourne Victory outfit 3-1 in a game played in Bangkok.
 In 2017 Jadet became manager of Port after their former manager, Kiatisak Senamuang, resigned.
 In 2018 he got new footballers: Dragan Boskovic, Nurul Sriyankem, Kim Sung-Hwan, Terens Puhiri, Kevin Deeromram and Worawut Namvech.